 Four sows - a cage at least 14 square feet which is a 2x6 C&C cage

 But always buy a bigger cage if you can!
 And if you have an even larger herd, you can expand and modify your C&C cage as much as you require in order to give your piggies the best quality of life possible.
+To view our full range of C&C cages that are available with dividers to separate your piggies, click here.

 Can males and female guinea pigs live together?